bubuku/show-template-name/readme.txt

 1. Is created the column Template, where it shows the templates that are used.
 2. Filter templates by name
 3. Result of filtering by template "Landing"
+4. We show the template that is used in the administration bar

 == Changelog ==
+= 0.4 =
+* Fix some PHP errors.
 = 0.3 =
 * Show in the top admin bar the name of the current template.
 * Fix some PHP errors.